Shane-Lester99/Pixel-Art/README.md

 # *Pixel Art*

-Source code for browser based video game used [here](https://github.com/Shane-Lester99/Shane-Lester99.github.io).
+Source code for game to be played on the Game Zone video game platform.
+More information available [here](https://github.com/Shane-Lester99/Game-Zone).